ga-dc/gladiator/readme.md

   * The arena should never have more than 2 gladiators in it at a time x     6 failures
 * If there are two gladiators in the arena, you can call a fight method that results in the elimination of one of the gladiators from the arena.
   * Winning conditions:
-    * Trident beats Spear
+    * Trident beats Spear  x
-    * Spear beats Club
+    * Spear beats Club x
-    * Club beats Trident
+    * Club beats Trident x
-    * If the two gladiators have the same weapon, they are both eliminated.
+    * If the two gladiators have the same weapon, they are both eliminated. x

 ## Double Bonus!